gecko0307/dagon/README.md

 ```
 "dagon": "~>0.11.0"
 ```
-Instead of manually configuring a new Dagon project, you can use a template with `dub init`:
+Instead of manually configuring a new Dagon project, you can use a template with `dub init`.
+Create an empty directory for the project, cd to it and run the following:
 ```
 dub init --type=dagon
 dub build